CryogenX77/Tracking-Depth-Weather-Computer-Vision/README.md

 ### Hardware (Not Included)
 * A 2-axis servo-driven gimbal/turret.
-* Servo motors (e.g., SG90, MG90S).
-* A microcontroller (e.g., Arduino, ESP32) to translate script commands to servo movements.
+* A microcontroller (e.g., Arduino, ESP32) to drive the servos.
 * A webcam.

 ---